Cuba–North Korea relations

 Cuba–North Korea relations (꾸바-조선민주주의인민공화국 관계, Relaciones cubanas-coreanas del norte) are the bilateral relations between Cuba and North Korea.

-Cuba has had diplomatic relations with North Korea since 29 August 1960.
+Cuba has had diplomatic relations with North Korea ever since 29 August 1960.
 Cuba maintains an embassy in Pyongyang and North Korea maintains an embassy in Havana.

 History

 Cuba has been one of North Korea's most consistent allies.
-North Korean media portrays Cubans as comrades in the common cause of socialism.
+North Korean media has historically portrayed Cubans as comrades in the common cause of socialism.
 During the Cold War, North Korea and Cuba forged a bond of solidarity based on their militant positions opposing American power.

-Che Guevara, then a Cuban government minister, visited North Korea in 1960 and proclaimed it a model for Cuba to follow.
+Cuba and North Korea established diplomatic relations on 29 August 1960.
+Che Guevara, then a Cuban government minister, visited North Korea in September 1960 and proclaimed it a model for Cuba to follow.
+In the 1960s, North Korea sent a 103-man work brigade to Cuba to assist with the sugarcane harvest.
+In 1963, North Korea sent flood aid to Cuba after Hurricane Flora.
+In April 1965, while visiting Pyongyang, a high-level Cuban delegation stopped their vehicle in order to take a picture of a destroyed building from the Korean War.
+A North Korean mob, which included many schoolchildren, surrounded the delegation's vehicle, hurling racial slurs at the Afro-Cuban ambassador and pounding the car with their fists, which led the North Korean state security officials to intervene.
+North Korean leader Kim Il Sung personally made an apology to the Cuban government due to the incident.
 In 1968, Raúl Castro stated their views were "completely identical on everything".

 Cuban leader Fidel Castro visited in 1986.
 Cuba was one of the few countries that showed solidarity with North Korea by boycotting the Seoul Olympics in 1988.

-Fidel Castro wrote that in the 1980s Kim Il-sung, "a veteran and irreproachable combatant, sent us 100,000 AK-47 rifles and its corresponding ammo without charging a cent".
+Fidel Castro wrote that in the 1980s Kim Il Sung, "a veteran and irreproachable combatant, sent us 100,000 AK-47 rifles and its corresponding ammo without charging a cent".